ojuuji/rb.db/readme.md

 This repository ultimately generates an SQLite database file containing tables from [Rebrickable Downloads](https://rebrickable.com/downloads/) and a few custom tables and views, non-trivially generated from them.

-## How to Use

-There are many ways to interact with this file.
-Some examples can be found in the database documentation.

 Database documentation is best read on GitHub Pages: [https://ojuuji.github.io/rb.db/](https://ojuuji.github.io/rb.db/).

 ## How to Build